Woman with a Hat: Ownership

-Gertrude and Leo Stein bought the controversial Woman with a Hat for 500 francs, boosting Matisse's morale after the initial harsh criticism of his work.
-The Steins were two Americans, who brought their modern views of painting to the French salon, countering the French conservative taste.
-This made them one of the few admirers of Matisse's new work.
+The Steins bought the controversial Woman with a Hat for 500 francs, boosting Matisse's morale after the initial harsh criticism of his work.
+The purchase was a seminal moment in the careers of both Gertrude Stein and Henri Matisse.

-During the 1950s, in San Francisco, it was bought by the Haas family.
-In 1990, Elise S. Haas bequeathed Woman with a Hat and thirty-six other works of art to the San Francisco Museum of Modern Art, where the painting remains today.
+Ownership later passed to Michael and Sarah Stein, who sold the painting in 1948 to Levi Strauss heiress Elise S. Haas, who in 1990 bequeathed Woman with a Hat and thirty-six other works of art to the San Francisco Museum of Modern Art, where the painting remains today.